KushDesai04/swapbytes/README.md

 ### Command-line options
 - `--port <port>`: Port number to listen on, defaults to a random unused port
-- `--peer <ip>`: An optional rendezvous server address, defaults to the local network.
+- `--server <ip>`: An optional rendezvous server address, defaults to the local network.

 ### IMPORTANT: If a rendezvous server is not found, the application will run using mDNS for peer discovery.